-Amy Reeher, Watershed Coordinator (330) 637-2056, ext.
-111 reehera@embarqmail.com www.swcd.co.trumbull.oh.us water, or riffle.
-Once the macroinvertebrates are collected, participants sort and identify the organisms, record their results and assign a rating of stream health based on their sampling.
+Amy Reeher, District Administrator/Watershed Coordinator (330) 637-2056, ext.
+8624 amy@trumbullohswcd.org www.swcd.co.trumbull.oh.us macroinvertebrates are collected, participants sort and identify the organisms, record their results and assign a rating of stream health based on their sampling.
 This is a hands-on, interactive activity that meets academic content standards.
+If you do not have access to a stream, we can bring it to you!
+Contact us for more details.

 Stream Watch is a stream water quality monitoring and education program.
 Students from throughout Trumbull County collect macroinvertebrates, which are tiny organisms without a backbone that can be seen by the naked eye (insect larva, nymph, etc.).
-The organisms are collected into a three-foot square net by rubbing rocks in an area of fast moving
+The organisms are collected into a three-foot square net by rubbing rocks in an area of fast moving water known as a riffle.
+Once the